roytang/blog/content/posts/2002/04/snorks-are-underwater-smurfs.md

 url: /2002/04/snorks-are-underwater-smurfs/
 ---

 Hey, we have cable again!
 Okay, so we never actually \_lost\_ cable, but it felt like we had, back when the Star network withdrew its channels from Home Cable around six months ago.
-Now they&'re back, which means I once again get to watch Simpsons, Futurama and Whose Line Is It Anyway? =)
+Now they're back, which means I once again get to watch Simpsons, Futurama and Whose Line Is It Anyway? =)

-In other news, I&'m still unemployed and cashless. =(
+In other news, I'm still unemployed and cashless. =(